Why I Don’t Give A Damn About Living Unconventionally (How About You?)

 How in the name of all things chocolatey can this be freedom?
-Seriously, are we now at the stage where people extolling the virtues of the ‘create a life of freedom’ movement feel they need to apologise for living life on their terms because it doesn’t fit into what their peers value?
+Seriously, are we now at the stage where people who talk publicly about creating a life that of ‘freedom’ feel the need to apologise for living life on their terms because it doesn’t fit into what their peers value?

 Somewhere, somehow, the concept of ‘freedom’ has got warped.
 And I think it’s high time we took it back.

 Let’s get specific here and talk about the big pin-up topic of the freedom movement: full time travel.